Nadine Lustre: Early life and education

-Lustre was born on October 31, 1993 in Quezon City, Philippines.
+Nadine Alexis Paguia Lustre was born on October 31, 1993, in Quezon City, Philippines.
 She is the eldest of four children to Myraquel Paguia-Lustre and Ulysses Lustre, a mechanical engineer.

 She attended Diliman Preparatory School and took Communication Arts Major in Films at Colegio de San Lorenzo in Congressional Avenue, Quezon City.

 Career

-Lustre, at the age of 8, started as a TV host in RPN's (a government-sequestered network, now privatized by the late Antonio Cabangon Chua as CNN Philippines) children oriented show entitled Storyland.
-She was also featured in Disney Channel Asia as a child host.
-After signing with Viva Entertainment, she became a member of the cast in TV5's youth-oriented program Bagets and appeared in several GMA Network shows, including performances in SOP Rules.
+Lustre, at the age of eight, started as a TV host in RPN's children oriented show entitled Storyland.
+She was also featured in Disney Channel Asia in the Philippines as a child host.
+After signing with Viva Entertainment, the 5'5 model and actress became a member of the cast in TV5's youth-oriented program Bagets and appeared in several GMA Network shows, including performances in SOP Rules.
 Lustre also appeared in the film Petrang Kabayo with Vice Ganda and starred in TV5 drama series, P. S. I Love You.